huseyinyilmaz/placebo/doc/index.rst

 Or source code can be downloaded from github.

-In order to use placebo, you should also install backend of your choice.
+In order to use placebo, you should also install a backend of your choice.
 Currently there are httmock and httpretty backends.
 We recommend to use httmock if you are only using requests library.
 Otherwise use httpretty.

 .. code-block:: bash